 Use warm calls:

 This is a very old and traditional method of generating leads.
-Get yourself a database and phone numbers and start making advertising calls (warm calls) and interact with the prospects in order to give them a whole picture of your business and what your products/services are.
+Get yourself a database and phone numbers and start making advertising calls (warm calls) and interact with the prospects to give them a whole picture of your business and what your products/services are.
 Here, communication is the key.

 The more convincing you sound the more leads you can generate.
 When you get a positive response from someone who tries to sell your products to them or if they reject, try to contact them again a few days later to know if they’re still interested.
 This way you can generate some potential leads.